Zebec Card

 • Three card tiers (Silver, Carbon, Black) with varying limits and features

-• Available in 100+ countries globally with Mastercard acceptance
+• Available globally (210 countries/territories) with Mastercard acceptance

 Main Advantages